 Escape to one of Dunedin's fantastic beaches, only a few minutes’ drive from the city centre.
 St Clair is a popular surf beach, but other beaches have good breaks too - including Aramoana, Murdering Bay and Karitane.
 If you just want to swim, Brighton Beach is a beauiful choice, just 20 minutes' drive from Dunedin.
 Long Beach is good for rock climbing and has huge caves to explore, while Tunnel Beach features a spectacular sandstone sea arch, which is best visited at low tide.

 Experience 25 vibrant, whimsical artworks from international and local artists, painted on giant, blank-wall canvases.
 The artworks are commissioned by passionate local volunteers, who fundraise for them through crowd sourcing, sponsorships and grants.
 The walk takes around 90 minutes, and you can pick up a copy of the trail map at the Dunedin i-SITE Visitor Information Centre or join a guided walking tour with Small City Big Walks.

 Dunedin is a UNESCO designated City of Literature, and it shows.
 The town's central Octagon proudly displays a statue of Robert Burns, and has its own Writers’ Walk - a series of plaques featuring entertaining and informative quotes about Dunedin and its heritage.
 Bibliophiles should visit the rare manuscript collections at the Reed and de Beer Galleries, or head to Dutybound Book Bindery to see old binding techniques in action.
 For some serious browsing, swing by Hard to Find Bookshop, Stafford 6 Books or the University Book Shop.

 Departing from the historic Dunedin Railway Station, the Taieri Gorge Railway takes passengers on a picturesque journey through the Central Otago hinterland.
 Travel across the Taieri Plains and into the deep and narrow Taieri Gorge.
 Ride over the Wingatui Viaduct, the largest wrought iron structure in the world, and if the sun is out, stretch your legs by crossing one of the bridges on foot (the train will wait for you).
-The Taieri Gorge train departs daily to Pukerangi (four hours return), and on select dates to Middlemarch (approximately six and a half hours return).
+The Taieri Gorge train departs daily to Pukerangi (four and a half hours return), and on select dates to Middlemarch (approximately six and a half hours return).